lightsparkdev/kotlin-sdk/lightspark-wallet-sdk/README.md

 ### Building and running the sample app

 You can build the SDK and sample app using Gradle or Android Studio.
-The easiest option is to open this root directory as a project in Android studio and run the `androiddemo` app configuration on an Android device or emulator.
+The easiest option is to open this root directory as a project in Android studio and run the `androidwalletdemo` app configuration on an Android device or emulator.